ogc1231/puzzle-pyramid/README.md

 - **Start Screen**

-    - This the screen that greets the player when the first run the game.
+    - This is the screen that greets the player when the first run the game.
 It shows the PUZZLE Pyramid ASCII Art and asks the user to enter their name.

 ![screenshot](https://github.com/ogc1231/puzzle-pyramid/blob/main/documentation/testing/start_screen.PNG)